wduraes/Workshops/Arduino 101/readme.md

 ![Checklist](Images/awesome.png)

 Arduino is an open source Hardware, which allows you to write code to control how this hardware will behave.
-In other words, we can create our own device, to do whatever we want.”
+In other words, we can create our own device, to do whatever we want.
 Isn’t that awesome?
 Couple of examples of things I built using Arduino boards:

 - **Pet door controller**: Arduino controls the motor that opens and closes the pet door at pre-set times.
 - **Toastmaster timer**: Handy device to help us at the toastmasters meetings.